The first year of homeschooling can be intense, but one of the most delightful years you will remember.

 Science – Optional

-If you want to do something a little more formal then we’d recommend Science in the Beginning as our first choice for science at this level.
+If you want to do something a little more formal then we’d recommend Science in the Beginning as our first choice for science as part of your homecshool planning for grades 1 and 2.
 It has been specifically written with home educating families in mind providing work for three different age groups/skill levels, which means you can easily take your child to a higher level or bring them back to the level that suits them.
 The price for this book includes the Helps and Hints Book which makes teaching easier for you.
-Just the right amount of hands on experiments that will satisfy your children and keep you sane.
+Just the right amount of hands-on experiments that will satisfy your children and keep you sane.

-Maths manipulatives are a great tool right through the primary grades and we have a kit that will see you right through those years for all your children.
+Maths manipulatives are a great tool to use for the primary grades and we have a kit that will see you right through those years for all your children.

 New Syllabus Primary Maths Grade 1 (2nd Edition) OR